tessel/tessel-node-red/README.md

 There are lines like "portlist" and "pins" in the arduino-firmata script, which I suppose has a similar setup as Tessel.
 Tried looking through the tessel scripts and js files....beyond my abilities to sense-make.

 I think the first test is to do the blink test from node-red.
 Drag a Tessel 1 node as output, and an inject as origin/input.
 Deploy it by passing "tessel blink" as msg.payload.
 If it connects and blinks, it should be ok...i.e.
 Hello World from Node Red works.
+#NEW
+Realised after reading the examples on Beaglebone and Raspberry Pi, I got it wrong.
+Need to deploy Node Red on Tessel instead on on localhost of terminal/computer.
+So, doing 127.0.0.1:1880 won't work.
+It has to be on something like http://tessel.localhost:1880.
+And this is started on command line like node-red-pi...at least on the examples.

+Maybe we need to look at  http://nodered.org/docs/embedding.html to figure out on Node Red side?

+Anyone?

 # Examples
 Here is some example setup/pics/code etc to get a basic example running with Node Red.